How to Make a Pet Insurance Claim

+How to make a pet insurance claim is a top question we receive from our site visitors.
+Number one: Remember who you signed up with!
+This seems self-explanatory, but with online signups and renewals, some people forget who they ended up choosing.
+Next, make sure you save all of your documentation.
+Next, be prepared to pay first, then deal with the insurance company later.
 With few exceptions (Trupanion), pet insurance still works off of a reimbursement model.
-Some companies (i.e. Nationwide) operate on a benefits schedule, but most base their repayment off of 70, 80 or 90% reimbursement rates of actual vet costs.
+Some companies (i.e. Nationwide) operate on a benefits schedule, but most base their repayment off of 70%, 80%, 90%, or 100% reimbursement rates of actual vet costs.

 Luckily, making a claim is now quick and easy with the help of member portals and apps.
 And, the quicker you make your claim, the sooner you will receive your reimbursement.

 Here are the typical steps to making a pet insurance claim:

 Pay the veterinarian